 The Digital Agent, available across the U.S., is powered by key data integrations and a proprietary database.
-It automatically populates information about consumers' homes and vehicles during the quoting process and combines that information with millions of data points from two decades worth of Goosehead expert agents' quoting decisions and accumulated experiences.
+It automatically populates information about consumers' homes and vehicles during the quoting process and combines that information with millions of data points from two decades worth of Goosehead's expert agents' quoting decisions and accumulated experiences.

 Our model, which allows agents to focus on New Business Revenue, is highly differentiated from the traditional insurance agency model.
 In the traditional agency model, agents are responsible for both new business and ongoing service.
 The burden of providing ongoing service distracts from the ability to acquire new clients, and ultimately limits an agent's opportunity for growth.
 Our agents are freed from the burden of ongoing service, and as a result, both corporate sales and franchise agents are substantially more productive than top performers in our industry as it relates to new sales.
-Compared to the 2022 Best Practices Study, which uses 2021 industry data, corporate sales agents with more than three years of tenure averaged 4.1x as much New Business Production per Agent as the industry best practice during 2021.
-Franchise sales agents with more than three years of tenure averaged 2.5x as much New Business Production per Agent (Franchise) as the industry best practice during 2021.
+Compared to the 2023 Best Practices Study, which uses 2022 industry data, in 2023 and 2022, corporate sales agents with more than three years of tenure averaged 2.8x and 2.9x as much New Business Production per Agent, respectively, as the industry best practice.
+Franchise sales agents with more than three years of tenure averaged 1.8x in 2023 and 1.8x in 2022 as much New Business Production per Agent (Franchise) as the industry best practice.

-New Business Revenue per agent by tenure (\$000s)
+2023 New Business Revenue per agent by tenure (\$000s)

-Source: Internal data for 2021; Carrier provided information; Reagan Consulting 2022 Best Practices Study (using 2021 data)
+Source: Internal data for 2023; Carrier provided information; Reagan Consulting 2023 Best Practices Study (using 2022 data)

-(1) Represents industry best practice per Reagan Consulting; does not include Unvalidated Producers; most industry agents have tenures significantly longer than 2 to 3 years.
+(1) Represents industry best practice per Reagan Consulting; does not include Unvalidated Producers; most industry agents have tenures significantly longer than 2 to 3 years in 2023, New Business Production per Agency was \$38 thousand for franchises with less than 1 year of tenure and \$88 thousand for franchises with more than one year of tenure.